Show terms

 Record server timestamp, subject identifiers, source flow, IP evidence, and device context.

-Hash, sign, and anchor with an independent third party — any tampering becomes visible.
+Hash, sign, and anchor with an independent third party.
+Any tampering becomes visible.

 Export a self-contained pack legal, audit, or opposing counsel can review without us.